Or download our app "Guided Lessons by Education.com" on your device's app store.

-- Ask students to put their thumbs up if they have ever been shopping at Walmart or Target and have looked at new bikes or scooters.
+- Ask students to put their thumbs up if they have ever been shopping and looked at new bikes or scooters.

-- Tell students that they are going to learn how to write and read these three-digit numbers as well as use base ten blocks to represent them.
+- Explain the learning objective for today by explaining to students that they are going to learn how to write and read three-digit numbers using base-ten blocks for support.

 - Ask students to identify the number of ones, tens, and hundreds in the number 285.

 - Use base-ten blocks to show your students a visual representation of 285.